sleepingkingstudios/cuprum/README.md

     yield_result(on: nil) { |previous_result| } #=> Cuprum::Result

-Appends the block to the command chain.
-When the command is called, the block will be yielded the result of the command (or the last result, if one or more other blocks are chained before).
-The value returned by the block will be wrapped in a Cuprum::Result and returned by `#call`, or passed to the next block if any blocks are chained after.
+Creates a copy of the command, and then chains the block to execute after the command implementation.
+When #call is executed, each chained block will be yielded the previous result, and the return value wrapped in a result and returned or yielded to the next block.

 If the `on` parameter is omitted, the block will be called if the last result is not halted.
 If the `on` parameter is set to `:success`, the block will be called if the last result is successful and not halted.
 If the `on` parameter is set to `:failure`, the block will be called if the last result is failing and not halted.
 Finally, if the `on` parameter is set to `:always`, the block will always be called, even if the last result is halted.